grimery/Adventure.Land/README.md

 - The mage can: auto-attack enemies (farming), energize partymembers, burst enemies
 - The Ranger is also capable to auto-attack enemies (farming), he can use the "hunters mark" and he uses the supertshots (higher dps) skill on enemies
 - The priest also can farm on it's own, heal partymembers and heal the whole party at once if needed.
 He can also debuff (curse) enemies

+The individual character modules are still very basic.
+Farming low-level mob's did not require to write complex code or even character interaction so far.

 ### The merchant